StuartsHome/leetcode/Object-Oriented Design/Design.md

         - NoSQL -> AP (Eventual Consistency), CP ()
         - RDMS
             - Master-slave, Master-master, Federation, Sharding, Denormalization, SQL Tuning, Idempotence
+            - Sharding
+                - Horizontal partition for efficient data access patterns
+                - A shard is a horizontal partition of rows, instead of vertical using columns
+                - Increase DB capacity and handle more traffic because load distributed across nodes
+                - Each row is assigned a shard key that maps to the logical shard
+                - More than one shard can be located on the same physical shard, but logical can't be split between physical shards
+                - Create many small shards to prevent hotspots
             - SQL Tune
                 - use fixed-length CHAR instead of VARCHAR
                 - remove expensive joins (denormalize), improve read performance at the expense of some write performance.
                 - store redundant data in multiple tables
+            - Index column to speed up querying
+                - Pointer to data in table
+                - Quickly access rows, without searching whole table
         - NoSQL
             - Most NoSQL comprimise consistency in favour of availability
             - Lack ACID transactions